-In addition, many of the standards and metrics used in preparing this Proxy Statement and the 2020 ESG Report continue to evolve and are based on management expectations and assumptions believed to be reasonable at the time of preparation but should not be considered guarantees.
-The standards and metrics used, and the expectations and assumptions they are based on, have not been verified by any third party.
 In addition, while we seek to align these disclosures with the recommendations of various third-party frameworks, such as the Task Force on Climate-Related Financial Disclosures, we cannot guarantee strict adherence to these framework recommendations.
 Additionally, our disclosures based on these frameworks may change due to revisions in framework requirements, availability of information, changes in our business or applicable governmental policy, or other factors, some of which may be beyond our control.
-The calculation of methane leak loss rate disclosed in the 2020 ESG Report is based on ONE Future protocol, which is based on the EPA Greenhouse Gas Reporting Program.
-With respect to its pipeline emissions goal, Antero Midstream anticipates achieving a 100% reduction in pipeline emissions by 2025 and Net Zero Scope 1 and Scope 2 emissions through 2050 through operational efficiencies and the purchase of carbon offsets; however, such goals are aspirational and we could face unexpected material costs as a result of our efforts to meet these goals.
-Moreover, given uncertainties related to the use of emerging technologies, the state of markets for and availability of verified quality carbon offsets, we cannot predict whether or not we will be able to meet these goals in a timely fashion, if at all.
-Scope 1 emissions are the Company's direct greenhouse gas emissions, and Scope 2 emissions are the Company's indirect greenhouse gas emissions, and Scope 2 emissions are the Company's indirect greenhouse gas emissions associated with the purchase of electricity, steam, heat or cooling.
+Moreover, with regards to our participation in, or certification under, various frameworks, we may incur certain costs associated with such frameworks and cannot guarantee that such participation or certification will have the intended results on our or our products' ESG profile.
+In addition, the calculation of the methane leak loss rate disclosed in the 2021 ESG Report is based on ONE Future protocol, which is based on the EPA Greenhouse Gas Reporting Program currently in effect.
+We also calculate our Scope 1 emissions in accordance with the EPA Greenhouse Gas Program, which is subject to change, and revisions to this program could result in the calculation of increased emissions from our operations, which in turn could impact our ability to meet our Scope 1 and 2 emission reduction goals on our proposed timeline.
+Scope 1 emissions are the Company's direct greenhouse gas emissions, and Scope 2 GHG emissions goal, Antero Midstream anticipates achieving a 100% reduction in pipeline emissions by 2025 and Net Zero Scope 1 and Scope 2 GHG emissions through 2050 through operational efficiencies and the purchase of carbon offsets; however, such goals are aspirational and we could face unexpected material costs as a result of our efforts to meet these goals.
+Moreover, given uncertainties related to the use of emerging technologies, the state of markets for and availability of verified quality carbon offsets, we cannot predict whether or not we will be able to meet these goals in a timely fashion, if at all, or whether

-This Proxy Statement and the ESG Report contain statements based on hypothetical or severely adverse scenarios and assumptions, and these statements should not necessarily be viewed as being representative of current or actual risk or forecasts of expected risk.
+This Proxy Statement and the 2021 ESG Report contain statements based on hypothetical or severely adverse scenarios and assumptions, and these statements should not necessarily be viewed as being representative of current or actual risk or forecasts of expected risk.
 These scenarios cannot account for the entire realm of possible risks and have been selected based on what we believe to be a reasonable range of possible circumstances based on information currently available to us and the reasonableness of assumptions inherent in certain scenarios; however, our selection of scenarios may change over time as circumstances change.
-While future events discussed in this Proxy or the ESG Report may be significant, any significance should not be read as necessarily rising to the level of materiality of certain disclosures included in Antero Midstream's SEC filings.
-The goals discussed in this Proxy Statement are aspirational; we could face unexpected material costs as a result of our efforts to meet these goals and may ultimately meet such goals through the purchase of offsets or credits and not reductions in our actual GHG emissions.
-Moreover, given uncertainties related to the use of emerging technologies, the state of markets for and the availability of verified quality carbon offsets, we cannot predict whether or not we will be able to meet these goals in a timely fashion, if at all.
-Moreover, with regards to our participation in, or certification under, various frameworks, we may incur certain costs associated with such frameworks and cannot guarantee that such participation or certification will have the intended results on our or our products' ESG profile
+While future events discussed in this Proxy or the 2021 ESG Report may be significant, any significance should not be read as necessarily rising to the level of materiality of certain disclosures included in Antero Midstream's SEC filings.

 Antero Midstream cautions you that these forward-looking statements are subject to all the risks and uncertainties incident to our business, most of which are difficult to predict and many of which are beyond Antero Midstream's control.
 These risks include, but are not limited to, the risks described under the heading "Item 1A.
-Risk Factors" in Antero Midstream's Annual Report on Form 10-K for the year ended December 31, 2021.
+Risk Factors" in Antero Midstream's Annual Report on Form 10-K for the year ended December 31, 2022.
+Unless otherwise provided, the information contained in this report is expressly not incorporated by reference into any filing of the Company made with the SEC, or any other filing, report, application, or statement made by the Company to any federal, state, tribal, or local governmental authority.